What are some of the most important Google Analytics metrics that every business needs to track?

-And last but not least, demographics metrics such as Age and Gender can help you get a better understanding of your web visitors.
+And last but not least, Google Analytics metrics such as Age and Gender can help you get a better understanding of your web visitors.

 When we think about our target market, we usually have a specific profile in mind.
 And we make campaigns with criteria that we consider the most efficient to reach it.

 However, a lot of times who we think our buyers are does not always coincide with who our buyers actually are.
 Maybe we think that our product would be consumed by people under 30, and it ends up being more in demand by people over 40.